WQAM: All-sports

-CBS Radio/Audacy ownership
+Audacy ownership

-On October 2, 2014, Beasley Broadcast Group announced that it would trade 5 radio stations located in Miami (including WQAM) and Philadelphia to CBS Radio in exchange for 14 stations located in Tampa, Charlotte and Philadelphia.
+On October 2, 2014, Beasley Broadcast Group announced that it would trade five radio stations in Philadelphia and Miami (including WQAM) to CBS Radio in exchange for 14 stations located in Tampa, Charlotte and Philadelphia.
 The swap was completed on December 1, 2014.

-On December 23, 2015, WQAM was granted a construction permit to move approximately 10 miles (16 km) north from Virginia Key to the [1360+1450] transmitter site at 360 NE 71st Street in Little River (Miami) and decrease day power to 4,100 watts.
+On December 23, 2015, WQAM was granted a construction permit to move its transmitter tower approximately 10 miles (16 km) north from Virginia Key to the [1360+1450] transmitter site at 360 NE 71st Street in the Little River neighborhood of Miami.
+The move was coupled with a decrease in daytime power from 5,000 watts to 4,100 watts.
+The move allowed WQAM to use only one tower for its broadcasts instead of multiple towers on expensive South Florida real estate.

 On February 2, 2017, CBS Radio announced it would merge with Entercom (now Audacy, Inc.).
-The merger was approved on November 9, 2017, and was consummated on November 17, making WQAM a sister station to fellow sports station WAXY.
+The merger was approved on November 9, 2017, and was consummated on November 17, making WQAM a sister station to fellow sports station 790 WAXY.

+ESPN and CBS Sports Radio

 On August 2, 2019, Entercom announced that WQAM would re-launch as 560 The Joe on August 5, as part of a re-alignment of its sports talk lineups.
 WAXY's ESPN Radio affiliation was swapped to WQAM, clearing The Dan Le Batard Show with Stugotz (as its new flagship station), Stephen A. Smith, and the network's overnight and weekend programming (notwithstanding conflicts with sports play-by-play).
 In turn, some of WQAM's local hosts were moved to WAXY's lineup, while Marc Hochman and Channing Crowder's afternoon program would be simulcast by both stations (but with an opening hour exclusive to WAXY).

 As part of a larger realignment of ESPN Radio's schedule on August 17, 2020 (which saw Dan Le Batard cut to two hours, and the premiere of Greeny with Mike Greenberg), WQAM began to simulcast Hochman and Crowder from WAXY in full.

-On October 26, 2021, Audacy realigned WQAM and WAXY's programming once again; WQAM rebranded as 560 Sports and took on a CBS Sports Radio affiliation and WAXY's local programming (with the first hour of Hochman and Crowder now exclusive to WQAM), while WAXY replaced much of its local programming with sports betting-oriented shows from Audacy's BetQL network.
+On October 26, 2021, Audacy realigned WQAM and WAXY's programming once again.
+WQAM rebranded as 560 Sports and regain its CBS Sports Radio affiliation.
+Some local WAXY programming was also switched to WQAM.
+Meanwhile, WAXY replaced much of its local programming with sports betting-oriented shows from Audacy's BetQL Network.
+WAXY later flipped to Spanish-language oldies and talk.
+WQAM began airing BetQL programming in the evening and CBS Sports Radio shows overnight and on weekends.

+Simulcast on 104.3 FM

+On August 7, 2025, WQAM's sister station, WSFS, dropped its alternative rock format (branded as “The Shark”) and flipped to a simulcast of WQAM.
+(The 104.3 facility had previously simulcast WAXY from 2012 to 2015.)
+With the change, WSFS adopted new call letters WQAM-FM on August 18.

+The move was made to provide an FM home for WQAM's shows and affiliations.
+Most notably, it makes WQAM-FM the new FM broadcast flagship for the Miami Heat basketball team.
+Both stations began calling themselves "104.3 WQAM".